-Google loves a well-connected piece of content, especially if those links are to well respected websites that are already noticed by Google.
-It’s easy to include links to external websites by adding quotes from industry experts, stats from research organisations, links to eBooks – always remember to add the most relevant link and quote the source.
+Google loves a well-connected piece of content, especially if those links are to well-respected websites that are already noticed by Google.
+It’s easy to include links to external websites by adding quotes from industry experts, stats from research organisations and links to eBooks – always remember to add the most relevant link and quote the source.

 When it comes to creating content that wins the rankings game it’s not just about getting reads, it’s also about getting backlinks.
 The more compelling and useful the content you produce, the more often someone will share a link to it on their social media or add a link to it on their own website.
 Becoming a respected industry expert in your field is a great way to encourage others to link to your content.

-10. Don’t let image load times become a turn off
+Don’t let image load times become a turnoff

 The fastest way to encourage visitors to navigate away from your website is if it doesn’t function properly.
-In the era of super-fast broadband, web visitors don’t have the patient for a page that doesn’t fully load in a nano second.
+In the era of super-fast broadband, web visitors don’t have the patience for a page that doesn’t fully load in a nanosecond.
 Google also doesn’t look favourably on websites that don’t function properly.
 Use a tool such as tinyjpg.com to reduce the size of your images and decrease load time.
 Head over to Google’s PageSpeed site for a free analysis and recommendations.

 Remember the ultimate goal of any content strategy is to drive visitors to your website and your proposition.
 Make sure that every piece of content you create includes a great CTA.
 Every page on your website is an opportunity to convert and every Call to Action should align with the reason your web visitor chose to visit that page in the first place.